TeeJude/alx-system_engineering-devops/0x00-shell_basics/README.md

 script to display current directory contents in a long format script to display current directory contents, including hidden files (starting with .).
-Use the long format Create a script that creates a directory named my_first_directory in the /tmp/ directory
+Use the long format Create a script that creates a directory named my_first_directory in the /tmp/ directory script to move the file betty from /tmp/ to /tmp/my_first_directory